Strata-Tech/Reddit_market_analysis/README.md

-# Data
+## Data
 This includes US stocks with their market capitalization more than USD 100 million. (exclude penny stocks)
 Assumptions: We are taking into consideration only reddit comments which are upvoted to a certain score.
 Nevertheless the parameters can be amended to suit various needs.

+## Data Preprocessing and cleaning
+From the data I have split the text into tokens.
+From the tokens i have removed $tags as well as filtered the data for upper cases which represents stock tickers instead of normal words.

-# Use case
+## Use case
 By knowing market sentiment on which stocks are bullish and bearish, this may aid traders in momentum trading as well as better stock picks.

-# Sample of how output looks like:
+## Sample of how output looks like:

 Took 250 seconds to analyze 6000 comments in 75 posts in 5 subreddits post.